 Rearing of livestock is the traditional means for tribal to secure immediate or unforeseen expenditures.
-As reported above 90% of the beneficiary families reported that they, own small ruminants or livestock and rearing it for their livelihoods.
-The programme has ensured livestock support system to these families to increase the production from these animals.
-From the study it is clearly came out that more than 60% of the beneficiary families have reported that there is an increase in their herd size.
+As reported above 82% of the beneficiary families reported that they are own small ruminants or livestock and rearing it for their livelihoods.
+The programme has ensured livestock support system to these families to increase the production.
+From the study it is clearly came out that more than 92% of the beneficiary families have reported that there is an increase in their herd size.
 The increase in size of the herd is mainly due to low mortality of the animals and availability of surplus cash income at the family level to purchase new animals.
-From the various programme interventions, the cash income has been increased at the family level as reported earlier in this document and also due to effective livestock support system at the village level through promotion of paravet volunteers the morality has been reduced.
-74% of the beneficiary families admitted the above facts and reported that this increase in the herd size is due to the programme activities.
+From the various programme interventions, the cash income has increased at the family level as reported earlier in this document and also due to effective livestock support system at the village level, through promotion of paravet volunteers which reduced the mortality.
+71% of the beneficiary families admitted the above facts and reported that this increase in the herd size is due to the programme activities.
 The following charts depict the information collected from the primary survey.

-Pisciculture is a new activity introduced by the programme.
-It was found that about 5% of the beneficiary families are taking up fish farming as a livelihood option and it is mostly done at a group level instead of an individual family level.
-However, the members of these groups adopted this option is also realising increase in productivity of fish.
-About 90% of them are quite happy with the increase in the production of fish from fish ponds and 60% reported that this increase in fish ponds is due to the programme activities.
-However, the programme needs to gather field learning in the sector and promote to include more number of families adopting this option for livelihoods.
+Pisciculture is a activity introduced by the programme little later.
+However, it was found that about 3% of the beneficiary families are taking up fish farming as a livelihood option and it is mostly done at a group level instead of an individual family level.
+However, the members of these groups adopted this option is also realizing increase in productivity of fish.
+About 48% of them are quite happy with the increase in the production of fish from fish ponds and 91% reported that this increase in fish ponds is due to the programme activities.
+However, the programme needs to gather field learning in the sector and include more number of families adopting this option for livelihoods.